chris17453/ttygif/README.md

-asciicast may split data between events, causing escape codes not to be recognised. ttygif moves all trailing unformed escape codes to the next event.
+asciicast may split data between events, causing escape codes not to be recognised. ttygif moves all trailing unformed escape codes to the next event. the gif techincal minimum for internal delays is 1ms.
+I default to 3ms.
+Testing shows various applications randnomly do not obey values from 1ms to  10ms.